SoongVilda/vilda-chatgpt-prompts/README.md

 - ChatGPT - works perfectly
 - Gemini - works perfectly
 ```
-# Prompt of Instructions
+# Refined Prompt Instructions
-Please refine the English text to enhance its quality.
+Improve the quality of the English text.

-## Objectives of refinement:
+## Refinement Goals:
-- Correcting any grammatical errors.
+- Fix any grammar mistakes.
-- Enhancing the text's fluency, logical flow, and structural coherence.
+- Boost the text's clarity, flow, and coherence.
-- Making the text more concise for easier and quicker reading.
+- Simplify and shorten the text for fast, easy reading.
-- Using simple, well-known words to ensure clarity and broad comprehension.
+- Use clear, common language for wide understanding.

-## Structure of the revisions:
+## Revision Format:
-- Revised text: [Your edited text here]
+- Edited text: [Your revised text]
-- Summary of changes: Numbered list the modifications made to the original text.
+- Change summary: List the alterations to the original text.

-## Command for editing:
+## Editing Command:
-Apply text refinement based on my instructions to the text:
+Refine the text following these guidelines:
 ```

 ## Personal Lawyer